 Mattijn van den Bos (28) is a student at Erasmus School of Social and Behavioural Sciences.
-He started last year on the multidisciplinary master programme Organisational Dynamics in the Digital Society (ODDS) with a background in sociology.
+He started last year on the multidisciplinary master programme Digitalisation in Work and Society (DWS) with a background in sociology.
 Currently, he is doing an internship at FNV - the largest labour union in the Netherlands - and is working on a lawsuit against Uber.
 Read about his experiences within the master here.

 As a sociologist, you are mainly educated to be a scientist.
 But I missed the translation to practice.
 So in this master, I saw the opportunity to build a nice bridge by learning to apply abstract scientific knowledge in practice.
 And that you will find ways to transfer your knowledge.

 Do you have an example of something from your bachelor that you can apply in the master?

 As a sociologist, your theoretical foundations are much more substantial.
 Where others move much faster to do, I find that I am on a more abstract level.
 That is to say; I first check whether the preconditions are all right before I move on to action.
 This approach makes you much more precise and thorough.
 From sociology, we learned you always have to look at what is said and what is right or wrong.
 This way, it keeps you sharp, and you also learn to recognise the weaknesses.
 You take into account every scenario, and your analysis becomes much more comprehensive.

 Is that the most significant difference you notice between sociology students compared to other disciplines?

 Yes, it is.
 You look much more at the theory, and you also ask yourself what should be structurally different or better.
 A lot of people don't ask those questions.